 Since earning her undergraduate degree in instrumental music education from Indiana University in 2001, Julie has served as a middle school band director, marching band technician, horn instructor, and music theory professor.
-Now, in her role as a horn evangelist, Julie maintains a thriving studio of private horn students and works daily as a horn section coach for middle and high school band programs in the metropolitan Atlanta area.
-Julie is also the horn instructor at the University of West Georgia.
+Now, in her role as a horn evangelist, Julie maintains a thriving studio of private horn students and works as a horn section coach for middle and high school band programs in the metropolitan Atlanta area.

 Julie’s graduate study took her to the University of Georgia, the University of New Hampshire, and back to her undergraduate alma mater, Indiana University.
 Julie earned the Master of Arts in Music: Music Studies at UNH in 2010 and the Performer Diploma at IU in 2012.

 Julie attended the Kendall Betts Horn Camp in 2006 and 2007.
-Her ﬁrst year on KBHC staff was 2009.
+Her first year on KBHC staff was 2009, and she has been the camp’s associate operations director since 2016.

 Julie’s primary teachers include Michael Hatfield, Myron Bloom, Dr. Jean Martin-Williams, Richard Deane, Kendall Betts, Rick Seraphinoff, Dale Clevenger, and Jeff Nelsen.